The Maximum Number of Paths of Length Four in a Planar Graph: Introduction

 \section{Introduction}

-For a given graph $F$, the Turan number $\ex(n,F)$ is the maximum number of edges in an $n$-vertex graph and containing no copy of $F$.
-The generalized Turan number was introduced in \cite{bollobas2008pentagons,erdos1962number} and was systematically studied by N. Alon, C. Shikhelman \cite{alon2016many,alon2018additive}, by introducing the function $\ex(n,H,\mathcal{F})$, which is the maximum number of copies of $H$ in an $n$-vertex and $\mathcal{F}-$free graphs.
-In the case $\mathcal{F}=\{F\}$, it is denoted in short by $\ex(n,H,F)$.
+For a given graph $F$, the Tur\'an number $\ex(n,F)$ is the maximum number of edges in an $n$-vertex graph and containing no copy of $F$.
+The generalized Tur\' an number $\ex(n, H, F)$ is the maximum number of copies of $H$ in an $n$-vertex $F$-free graph.

-The earliest result of this type of extremal graph problem is due to Zykov \cite{zykov1949some} and independently by P. Erd\H os \cite{erdos1962number}, who determined $\ex(n,K_s,K_t)$ exactly for all $s$ and $t$.
-Subsequently, a variety of asymptotic and exact results were obtained.
-The most well-known of which is the determination of $\ex(n, C_5, C_3)$ by H. Hatami, J. Hladk\'y, D. Kr\' al', S. Norine, and A. Razborov \cite{hatami2013number} and independently by A. Grzesik \cite{grzesik2012maximum}.
-For more results, we refer the reader to \cite {grzesik2018maximum, gyori2018maximum,bollobas2008pentagons,ergemlidze2019note,ergemlidze2018triangles}.